-To count for the major, departmental courses must be taken for a grade and not pass/fail.
+To count for the major, required and elective courses (including cognates) must be taken for a grade and not pass/D/fail.
 The final grade earned for a departmental course must be "C" or higher.

 Fieldwork / Study Abroad

-Some anthropology majors choose to spend a semester in their junior or senior year away from Princeton studying abroad, and/or the summer before their senior year doing field research off-campus.
+Some anthropology majors choose to spend a semester in their junior year away from Princeton studying abroad, and/or the summer before their senior year doing field research off-campus.
 Fieldwork and study abroad are neither required nor expected, but they are unique opportunities for students to experience other social worlds first-hand and to make a refreshing change from the laboratory or library research that is more commonly part of college work.

 The departmental representative can help students plan for study abroad, including choosing courses to enhance their studies in anthropology or to explore other interests, as well as developing a bridge between study abroad and thesis research to be conducted in the summer before senior year.

-In their role as advisers for students' independent work, Anthropology Department faculty are available to help students develop field research projects.
-The Department has limited funds (available on a competitive basis) to support rising seniors in conducting summer field research toward their senior thesis projects.
-Additional funding is available from the Office of the Dean of the College and other sources.
+In their role as advisers for students' independent work, Anthropology faculty are available to help students develop field research projects.
+The department has limited funds (available on a competitive basis) to support rising seniors in conducting summer field research toward their senior thesis projects.
+Additional funding is available from the Office of Undergraduate Research (OUR) and other sources.
 Students should consult the Student Activities Funding Engine (SAFE) for funding application details.

 Independent Work and Senior Departmental Examination

 The Guide to Independent Work in Anthropology explains in detail the Junior Paper and Senior Thesis for students majoring in Anthropology.
-In the spring of senior year, after the thesis deadline, all concentrators complete a departmental examination designed to test their knowledge of anthropology.
+This guide is reviewed and updated each year before the start of the following fall term.